 |Ambient light sensor||Yes|

-The Performance is a key factor to judge a smartphone because it is the core requirement of a particular user.
+Performance is a key factor in judging a smartphone because it is the core requirement of a particular user.
 However, the combination of software and hardware is very crucial for the best outcome of the given circumstances.

-The sub categories which I examine before adjusting the performance standards of a particular smartphone is Hardware and Software.
-I would like to do the similar test too.
+The subcategories which I examine before adjusting the performance standards of a particular smartphone is Hardware and Software.
+I would like to do a similar test too.
 So let us dig into the hardware and the Software of Moto G5s Plus.

 The Hardware is typically not that powerful if you are seeking a Budget Smartphone.
-It’s a simple logic; if you want power, you will have to lose your pockets.
+It’s simple logic; if you want power, you will have to lose your pockets.
 But this particular device has done a decent job as per as the hardware is concerned.
 The chipset which is used in this handset is Qualcomm Snapdragon 625.
-This 14 nanometer chipset is not the top of the line from Qualcomm, I admit.
-But you can so some decent workloads with this chipset.
-The CPU is an Octa Core processor clocked at 2.0 GHz and is of Cortex-A53.
-This phone comes with an Adreno 506 GPU and I must tell you it does a pretty decent job.
+This 14-nanometer chipset is not the top of the line from Qualcomm, I admit.
+But you can use so some decent workloads with this chipset.
+The CPU is an Octa-Core processor clocked at 2.0 GHz and is of Cortex-A53.
+This phone comes with an Adreno 506 GPU, and I must tell you it does a pretty decent job.

-Overall the software is decent and the hardware responds with the software in a positive manner.
-The form factor is suitable to such performances.
+Overall the software is decent, and the hardware responds with the software in a positive manner.
+The form factor is suitable for such performances.
 There were no visible lags or mismanagements encountered while using the device.

 The rear camera seems like an Emoji, as the form factor gives us joy, I wish I could say the same with the camera performance as well.
-First let us see what has Moto and Lenovo offered in this smartphone.
+First, let us see what has Moto and Lenovo offered on this smartphone.

-The rear camera has a single camera setup and a dual toned LED flash for additional light support.
+The rear camera has a single camera setup, and a dual-tone LED flash for additional light support.
 The main camera is of 12 Mega Pixels with an aperture of f/1.2.
-The Camera supports panorama and the videography is supported up to 1080p in 60 frames per second.
+The Camera supports panorama, and the videography is supported up to 1080p in 60 frames per second.

-The front facing Camera AKA Sefie camera is of 5 Mega Pixels with an aperture of f/2.2.
-It also supports and the videography is supported up to 1080p in 30 frames per second.
+The front-facing camera, AKA Selfie camera, is of 5 Mega Pixels with an aperture of f/2.2.
+It also supports, and the videography is supported up to 1080p in 30 frames per second.

-The Videography was decent and recording full High Definition or 1080p is a basic need now a days.
-With a higher frame rate the experience was good as it is a budget smartphone.
+The Videography was decent, and recording full High Definition or 1080p is a basic need nowadays with a higher frame rate, the experience as good as it is a budget smartphone.

 Overall I rate this camera setup and module a 7.5 out of 10 as the results were not living up to the expectations.

-The Moto G5s Plus is loaded up with a non-removable Lithium Ion Battery of 3000 MAh.
-It is capable of fast charging up to 15 Watts and the power brick provided in the package is a 15 Watt power brick.
-The battery life is reasonably good as the endurance range was a bit higher than 55 hours.
-It will easily support you an all day battery life and the experience was overall good comparing the price point.
+The Moto G5s Plus is loaded up with a non-removable Lithium-Ion Battery of 3000 MAh.
+It is capable of fast charging up to 15 Watts, and the power brick provided in the package is a 15 Watt power brick.
+The battery life is reasonably good, as the endurance range was a bit higher than 55 hours.
+It will easily support you with all-day battery life, and the experience was overall good comparing the price point.

 Sensors and Other Features

 The Fingerprint scanner is front mounted.
-All the sensors like accelerometer, gyro and proximity is Included in the unit.
-However the USA models does come with a compass.
+All the sensors like accelerometer, gyro, and proximity are Included in the unit.
+However, the USA models do come with a compass.

-The Moto G5s Plus is loaded with cool features and gestures like fingerprint gestures which allows you to lock the screen with 1 second hold, long hold to launch Google Assistant, swipe left to scroll back and other cool commands.
+The Moto G5s Plus is loaded with cool features and gestures like fingerprint gestures, which allows you to lock the screen with 1-second hold, long hold to launch Google Assistant, swipe left to scroll back, and other cool commands.
 You will have to shake the phone to turn on the flash.
 Even tilt the phone sidewise to activate the camera app.
-This small features are included in the phone to make a difference and stand out from the crowd.
+These small features are included in the phone to make a difference and stand out from the crowd.

 This phone does not come with any certified water resistance.
-So the users are discouraged to spill water like substance on it, let alone drowning.
+So the users are discouraged from spilling water like substance on it, let alone drowning.

 Advantages and Disadvantages